-These Apple Crescent Rolls are perfect for those busy days when you don't want to go through the trouble of using yeast but want maximum deliciousness!
+These Apple Cinnamon Crescent Rolls are perfect for those busy days when you don't want to go through the trouble of using yeast but want maximum deliciousness!
 Crescent dough sheets are lined with spiced brown sugar apple filling, baked until golden brown, and then finished with a dreamy brown butter icing.
-The perfect Fall brunch or breakfast!
+The perfect easy brunch or breakfast!

 Why you'll love this recipe